 Integrated treatment begins with an in-depth assessment.
 Professionals then work with patients to create a customized plan.
 Many treatment methods that work for one actually benefit the other.
 For example Cognitive Behavior Therapy teaches tool, tips and strategies that help patients manage their complete mental health.

 Treating co-occurring anxiety and oxycodone use issues is complex, but it is certainly doable.
 CBT is just one of many treatment approaches professionals can take to address co-occurring anxiety and oxycodone use disorder.

-Patients see multiple professionals in the same location rather than visiting one doctor for oxycodone addiction help and another for anxiety treatment.
-Inpatient integrated treatment provides consistent supervision and accountability and ensures that medical professionals can assess how well treatment is working for on an individual basis and make necessary changes to the treatment regimen.
-Such facilities stress personal, individualized care, as their patients will experience the treatment plan that works best for them.
+Integrated treatment comes with many benefits.
+As long as a person is in rehab, he or she can see multiple professionals in the same location rather than visiting one doctor for oxycodone addiction help and another for anxiety treatment.
+Inpatient integrated treatment provides consistent care, accountability and compassion.

+Medical professionals can assess how well treatment is working on an individual basis and make necessary changes to the treatment plan.
+Inpatient facilities stress personal, individualized care and offer the range of resources needed for a solid foundation for long-term recovery.

 1 “Opioid Abuse Linked to Mood and Anxiety Disorder.”
 Johns Hopkins Bloomberg School of Public Health.
 13 Dec.
 2011.